Quattro99/PowerShellScripts/Azure/Entra ID/Users/README.md

-# Bulk Create Users for Azure Entra ID
+# Bulk Create Users for Entra ID

 ## Overview

-This document describes the format and usage of the `BulkCreateUsers.csv` file used to create multiple users in Azure Entra ID (Azure Active Directory) through the bulk action feature.
+This document describes the format and usage of the `BulkCreateUsers.csv` file used to create multiple users in Entra ID through the bulk action feature.
 This allows administrators to efficiently onboard users by specifying their details in a CSV format.

 ## File Structure